AlexanderAberg/the-fancy-cinema-castle/README.md

 ### Media

-- Used Freepik AI to create the cinema castle image and the images in the carousel.
+- Used Freepik AI to create the cinema castle image and the images in the carouse, here is link to the tool: https://www.freepik.com/pikaso/ai-image-generator.
 - Icon and Favicon from https://www.freepik.com/icon/haunted-house_950727